-site specific installation, wall and floors removed through placing dots of hot glue on a wall and then prying them off with a metal spatula, over and over
+site specific installation, walls and floors removed through placing dots of hot glue on a wall and then prying them off with a metal spatula, over and over

-the phrase: “God grant me the serenity to accept the things I cannot change”,
+a phrase written with pencil by one of the windows: “God grant me the serenity to accept the things I cannot change”,

 a reflection of myself.
-Someone had put aluminum foil into the wall which created a reflective surface.
+Someone had put aluminum foil into the wall— creating a reflective surface.